MetaTunes/FieldtypeMeasurement/readme.md

 * to show an 'update box' - if this is shown and checked before saving the page then, if the units have been changed, the magnitude of the measurement will be converted into the new units (see below).

 ## Usage on a page
-Having added the field to a template, the page then displays a fieldset with:
+Having added the field to a template, related pages then display a fieldset with:
 * quantity (not editable here) unless it was set as hidden;
 * magnitude;
 * unit (dropdown);